 I also discovered from my experience reading to my preemie that it has helped me to establish a routine, provide an additional source of comfort for him, and develop a unique bond between mommy and baby.

-This is a list of my all-time favourite reading books for my baby, they are perfect for newborn to 2-year-olds (and, in many cases, for older children as well).
+This is a list of my all-time favorite reading books for my baby, they are perfect for newborn to 2-year-olds (and, in many cases, for older children as well).
 They vary in genre and length, which makes each of these books special for a specific time of our daily routine.

 The first book I ever read to my son was The Little Prince.

-But I couldn’t talk long before becoming emotional, and then I knew I was transmitting my angst and fears on to him, and that’s not what I wanted.
+But I couldn’t talk long before becoming emotional, and then I knew I was transmitting my angst and fears to him, and that’s not what I wanted.

 So I did the only thing that made sense to me so that my son could hear my voice and feel my support.
 I read.